-Ok y'all, this homemade burger recipe might have just knocked my socks off.
-It was definitely one of, if not, THE BEST burgers I have ever made and eaten.
+This Not-So "Basic" Burger recipe just knocked my socks right off.
+It was definitely one of, if not, THE BEST hamburger I have ever made and eaten.
 I don't often take the time to make hamburgers from scratch, but I might have just convinced myself otherwise.

-Ok, so don't let the title fool you.
-This may be the stripped-down version of a hamburger, basic in its parts, but perfection in the eating!
+At its core, this may be the stripped-down, basic version of a hamburger, but it is perfection in the eating!
 And I am going to share some ways to take it from basic to BEYOND if you want to kick it up a notch.

 You want to start with the star ingredient, and today that is beef.
 We are talking about a beef burger here and for me personally, I choose a lean, but not too lean, ground beef as my base.
 88/12 is my favorite combo, this refers to the percentage of fat per pound of beef, and in this case, it means that the ground beef has 12% fat added to the ground meat.

 It is important to have a certain amount of fat in your burger, but I like to keep it somewhat low so that I don't have flare-ups on my grill during cooking.
 The fat keeps the burger from being dry, so it is important to have just the right amount.

 Use the JUMP TO RECIPE button at the top of the post, or scroll to the bottom of the post to see the full recipe card with ingredient measurements and instructions.

 We will also add a little fat in the form of an egg, and just a touch of bread crumbs to soak up all the juices that the beef releases.
 That will keep the burger super juicy, just the way a perfect burger should be.

 Seasoning is the first step in making this DELICIOUS and Not-So Basic Burger.
 The next thing you want to remember when making burgers is that you kind of want to treat the ground beef like you would bread dough.
 It is easy to overwork the meat making it tough, and allowing it to rest will only make it better in the end.